 This free printable PDF game from Ellen McHenry is one of the most popular circulatory system activities around.
-Create a life-sized body model, and spin your way around the system!
+Create a life-size body model, and spin your way around the system!

 Make a simple heart model from a plastic bag, and use the straws to breathe into it and make it “beat” in rhythm.

-Kids know that doctors use stethoscopes to listen to their heart.
+Kids know that doctors use stethoscopes to listen to their hearts.
 Make a simple version from a cardboard tube and plastic funnel so kids can try it on their own.